QTIM-Lab/qtim_Tutorials/index.md

 3. Click on the tutorial folder you want to run, and then click the *.ipynb* file in that folder.
 4. To run a chunk of code, click in a box and hit Ctrl + Enter (or the 'Run' button in the top panel).

+## Troubleshooting
-That's it!
-If you happen to hit errors, then consider the following:
+If you happen to hit some errors, then consider the following:
-* Code blocks must be run in order from top to bottom, as they often rely on each other.
+* Code blocks often rely on each other, and must be run in order (top to bottom).
 Be sure to go back and check all preceding blocks have been run.
-* The `[*]` beside a code block indicates that the code is currently running.
+* The `[*]` beside a code block indicates that the code is still running.
 You'll need to wait until it finishes before moving on.
 * Be sure to read the descriptions as you go; some steps involve downloading external data.
 * File paths can be confusing for first-time coders.
-The easiest solution is to put any download data in the same folder as the tutorial you're running; that way you can reference the data by folder name, rather than */lots/of/nested/directories/...*
+The easiest solution is to put any downloaded data in the same folder as the tutorial you're running, that way you can reference the data by folder name, rather than */lots/of/nested/directories/...*
 * If all else fails, [Stack Overflow](https://stackoverflow.com/search?q=) is your friend :)

+## Contact (@mgh.harvard.edu)
+James Brown: jbrown97
+Andrew Beers: abeers